IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 in the interval \[(B-A)/2,B\].

-In the example {{pvd_example}}, the delay field value is 5, this means that the host calculates its delay by choosing a random number between 0 and 2**(5 * 2) milliseconds, i.e., between 0 and 1024 milliseconds.
+In the example {{pvd_example}}, the delay field value is 5, this means that the host calculates its delay by choosing a uniformly random time between 0 and 2**(5 * 2) milliseconds, i.e., between 0 and 1024 milliseconds.

-Since the 'Delay' value is directly within the PvD Option rather than the object itself, an operator may perform a push-based update by incrementing the Sequence value while changing the Delay value depending on the criticality of the update and its PvD Additional Information servers capacity.
+Since the 'Delay' value is directly within the PvD Option rather than the object itself, an operator may perform a push-based update by incrementing the Sequence Number value while changing the Delay value depending on the criticality of the update and its PvD Additional Information servers capacity.